rothgov/components/colours-primary.md

 ---
-title: Colour - Primary
+title: Colours - Primary
 layout: default
 ---

-# Colour / Primary
+# Colours / Primary

 Use the Councils colour palette:
-- to draw users’ focus to particular content areas
+- to draw users' focus to particular content areas
 - to give emphasis, depth and highlight to our work where needed
 - in the right context — for example dont use large amounts of colour in a form, it can distract the user
 - with restraint — users can read content better when we use limited colour